red5pro/streaming-html5/src/page/sm-test/publishStreamManagerProxyMultiOriginRequest/README.md

 ## Setup

-In order to specify multiple origins in a request, you will need to either send additional query parameters to the Stream Manager API (when using `RTCPublisher`), or `params` object in initialization of a `WHIPClient`:
+In order to specify multiple origins in a request, you will need to either send additional query parameters to the Stream Manager API, or `params` object in initialization of a `WHIPClient`:

 ```js
 const requestOrigin = async (configuration) => {